 The Seven Janati are the Supernal Genetrixes, Guardians or Wellsprings of the Seven Streams of Life or Virtue.
-They may be considered to be the Seven Faces and the Seven Powers of Dea, Our Divine Mother God, in rarefied form.
+They are the Seven Faces/Powers/Spirits of Dea, Our Divine Mother God, in rarefied angelic form.

 Together, They are known as the Janati, (Yanati) a Sanskrit word meaning generate, cause, to be born, create, beget and to produce, while individually, they are referred to as a Jana, (Yana) meaning gate and moon.
 The goddess Diana was earlier known as Di-Jana, Divine Gate.
 The Janati are the generators and Divine Gates of the Seven Living Streams of Virtue.

 The Janati are Dea, Herself, expressed as Seven Living Intelligent Rays or Streams of Life.
 They are Dea in Her Septat Form and are our Guardian Mothers.

 The prism is often used as an analogy for the understanding of the Janati in our Tradition.We may think of the White Light of Dea streaming through a prism, which then separates into Seven Jeweled Living, Intelligent Rays.
 These Living Rays then take on rarefied, angelic form.
 Each Ray is a Face or Aspect of Dea.

 Three of the Janati, Madrias Candre, Theia and Rhea, are of the Three-Fold Heaven.
 They are Guardians of Spirit and Center.
 Four of the Janati, Madrias Grace, Vicka, Thema and Sofia, are of the Fourfold Earth.
 They are the Guardians of the four cardinal directions and rule over their corresponding Elements.